Sinus Pressure and Excess Mucus:

-I had to battle for many years with the tickling in my throat and other symptoms of sinus drainage, as mucus went down the back of my throat.
-Also known as "post nasal drip" or just PND, its proximate cause is an irritation of the nasal and sinus membranes lining those cavities.
-The body's natural reaction is to eliminate the irritation by producing additional mucus, which becomes the drainage.
-I did not know much about these things when I was growing up, but I was bothered by the constant sore throat, sinus pressure, sinus congestion, sinus pain, mucus, sinus infection, that often accompanied my sinus drainage and phlegm.
+The body's natural reaction is to eliminate a sinus irritation by producing additional mucus--which becomes the drainage or excssive mucus.
+I did not know myself much about these things until a few years ago, but I was bothered by the constant sore throat, sinus pressure, sinus congestion, sinus pain, mucus, sinus infection, that often accompanied my sinus issues and phlegm.

 Environmental causes